How to Automate a Login Page by Playwright Java

 page.navigate("https://opensource-demo.orangehrmlive.com/web/index.php/auth/login");

-// Step 6: Wait for username input field to be visible
+// Step 6: Wait for username field

 page.waitForSelector("input[name='username']");

-// Step 7: Fill in the login credentials
+// Step 7: Fill login credentials

 page.fill("input[name='username']", "Admin");